MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Scopes.md

 Variables and aliases have an **Option** property that can take a value of **AllScope**.
-Items that have the **AllScope** property become part of any child scopes that you create, although they are not retroactively inherited by parent scopes.
+Items that have the **AllScope** property become part of any child scopes that you create, although they aren't retroactively inherited by parent scopes.

-An item that has the **AllScope** property is visible in the child scope, and it is part of that scope.
+An item that has the **AllScope** property is visible in the child scope, and it's part of that scope.
 Changes to the item in any scope affect all the scopes in which the variable is defined.

-### Managing Scope
+### Managing scope

 Several cmdlets have a **Scope** parameter that lets you get or set (create and change) items in a particular scope.
 Use the following command to find all the